 CALCIUM CONTENT – 1 cup (cooked) 197MG 19.7% of your daily intake.

-These greens are known super foods due to their superior nutritional profile and should be eaten only lightly cooked or steamed to retain their nutrients.
-I like to saute mine quickly with some coconut oil (fat helps the absorption of many of kale’s nutrients), I also add some garlic, chili, and lemon juice.
+These greens are known superfoods due to their superior nutritional profile, and should be eaten only lightly cooked or steamed to retain their nutrients.
+I like to saute mine quickly with some coconut oil (fat helps the absorption of many of kale’s nutrients), then add some garlic, chili, and lemon juice.
 Be sure to add your fresh lemon juice at the very end of the cooking process, otherwise it goes bitter if left to cook in.

 4. SESAME SEEDS

 CALCIUM CONTENT – 1 tablespoon 140MG 14% of your daily intake.

-Sesame seeds hold the highest calcium content of all the seeds (but the others are also good) and 1 tablespoon contains the same amount of calcium as half a cup of milk.
-You can easily eat these seeds in the form of tahini, which can be added to many meals, or use the seeds as a topping sprinkle for cereal.
+Sesame seeds hold the highest calcium content of all the seeds (but the others are also pretty good), and 1 tablespoon contains the same amount of calcium as half a cup of milk.
+You can easily eat these nutritious little seeds in the form of tahini which can be added to most meals; or use the seeds as a topping sprinkle for cereal.

 Sesame seeds are best eaten ground up into a powder, OR chewed really well as your stomach won’t be able to break them down very easily.

 5. BUTTERNUT SQUASH

 CALCIUM CONTENT – 1 cup 84MG 8.4% of your daily intake.

-Not only is butternut squash high in calcium, but it also contains carotonoids, which are great for the prevention of heart disease, arthritis and asthma.
+Not only is butternut squash high in calcium, but it also contains carotenoids which are great for the prevention of heart disease, arthritis and asthma.

-It is also a magnificant source of nerve soothing vitamin B6, potassium, folate, panothenic acid, and manganese – making it a vegetable you should consume regularly on your plant based diet.
+It is also a magnificent source of nerve soothing vitamin B6, potassium, folate, panothenic acid, and manganese, making it a vegetable you should be consuming regularly on your plant based diet.

 CALCIUM CONTENT- 23 nuts (large handful) 76MG – 7.6% of your daily intake.

-They are choc full of fiber and their skins are said to contain over 20 different antioxidant flavenoids – all of which are good for anti aging.
+They are choc full of fiber, and their skins are said to contain over 20 different antioxidant flavenoids, all of which are good for anti aging.
 They also contain vitamin E, magnesium, riboflavin, and potassium to boot – so these are a powerful little nut.